AyrA/opb/README.md

 ## How to Download Torrents

-OPB **does not** contains a torrent client.
+OPB **does not** contains a torrent client but supports calling installed clients.
-To download torrents, you need to have a torrent client installed that registered magnet links.
+To download torrents, you need to have a torrent client installed that registered itself for magnet links.
 Just double click on an Entry to activate the magnet link.
 If you don't want to install a Torrent client, check out [QuickTorrent](https://github.com/AyrA/QuickTorrent).
 Place it into the application directory and it will be launched when you double click an entry.